wombleton/gitlaw-nz/acts/R/Reciprocal Enforcement of Judgments Act 1934.md

 ---

-An Act to make better provision for the enforcement in New Zealand of judgments given in the United Kingdom or in other countries (whether within His Majesty's dominions or not) which afford reciprocal treatment to judgments given in New Zealand, for facilitating the enforcement in other countries of judgments given in New Zealand, and for other purposes in connection with the matters aforesaid
+An Act to make better provision for the enforcement in New Zealand of judgments given in the United Kingdom or in other countries (whether within the Sovereign's dominions or not) which afford reciprocal treatment to judgments given in New Zealand, for facilitating the enforcement in other countries of judgments given in New Zealand, and for other purposes in connection with the matters aforesaid

 ##### 1 Short Title